Dutch Grand Prix: Redeveloped circuit

 1974 saw the re-emerging Ferrari team dominate with Austrian Niki Lauda winning; and 1975 saw Briton James Hunt win his first championship Formula One race in his Hesketh.
 1976 saw Hunt win again while Lauda was recovering from his dreadful crash at the Nürburgring.
 1977 was probably remembered for an incident between Hunt and American Mario Andretti.
 Andretti attempted ambitiously to pass Hunt at the 180-degree Tarzan corner; the two cars touched and both were out of the race.
 Andretti won the 1978 running; his last Formula One victory.
 1979 saw a change to the circuit to slow cars coming into Tunnel Oost; there was a high-speed temporary chicane put there.
 Canadian Gilles Villeneuve had crashed there while battling ferociously with Australian Alan Jones and damaged his left-rear suspension.
-But he carried on; but on the start of the next lap he went off again at Tarzan.
+Though he carried on, at the start of the next lap he went off again at Tarzan.
 Refusing to give up, Villeneuve, to the shock of many, went into reverse gear and drove his Ferrari out of the muddy run-off area and back onto the circuit.
-About halfway distance, the car's left rear rim and wheel with the suspension totally shattered was being dragged by the car as it went along; which made the Ferrari nearly impossible to drive.
+About halfway around the next lap, the car's left rear rim, wheel, and suspension totally shattered and was dragged by the car as it went along, making the Ferrari nearly impossible to drive.
 Villeneuve, displaying his now legendary car control, made it back to the pits without crashing or going off and retired from the race; the Grand Prix was won by Jones.
 1980 saw the chicane removed and replaced by a slower chicane before Tunnel Oost.
 1981 saw a big battle between Frenchman Alain Prost in a Renault and Jones in a Williams; Prost came out on top to win.
 The 1982 event was won by Frenchman Didier Pironi in a Ferrari; his countryman René Arnoux had a dreadful crash at the end of the pit straight going into Tarzan; his front suspension failed on his ground-effect Renault and he went head on into the barriers; fortunately he was uninjured.
 1983 saw a battle between championship contenders Prost and Brazilian Nelson Piquet.
 Prost attempted to pass Piquet at Tarzan but the Frenchman punted Piquet off and Prost crashed soon afterwards.
 Prost won from pole in 1984.
 In 1985, Lauda took his 25th and final Grand Prix victory while holding off his charging McLaren teammate Prost near the end of the race.

 1985 was the race's final running, as the company that ran the circuit (CENAV) went out of business, marking the end of the old Zandvoort circuit.
 The track, owned by the municipality of Zandvoort, was not used for some time and part of the grounds and approximately half of the track was sold in 1987 to Vendorado, a bungalow park developer at that time.
-The track was eventually redesigned and is still used for other disciplines of motorsport.
+The track was eventually redesigned and remained in use for other disciplines of motorsport.